And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 I mean, and Roosevelt understood that.

-He understood he was sitting across from Joseph Stalin starting this organization.
+He understood he was sitting across from Joseph Stalin, starting this organization.

-They were concerned at that time about fascism and about the transnational wars and crossing borders, but he felt in time that the Soviet Union would come around to being part of the international community.
+They were concerned at that time about fascism and about the transnational laws and crossing borders, but he felt in time that the Soviet Union would come around to being part of the international community.

 And I think that set the tone for a lot of its deficiencies over the years that we had to sit and talk to Joseph Stalin.